TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 *Actions*
 ```
-Print message '` DRAGON STING ` and fades.
-I don't get it, I hope you do.' set 1 flag set 2 flag
+Print message '` DRAGON STING ` and fades\.
+I don't get it, I hope you do\.' set 1 flag set 2 flag
 ```